-length is an unsigned integer constant.
-The default length for a CHAR is 1.
+length is an unsigned integer literal designating the length in bytes.
+The default length for a CHAR is 1, and the maximum size of length is 254.

 java.lang.String

 CHAR

 Derby inserts spaces to pad a string value shorter than the expected length.
 Derby truncates spaces from a string value longer than the expected length.
 Characters other than spaces cause an exception to be raised.
 When comparison boolean operators are applied to CHARs, the shorter string is padded with spaces to the length of the longer string.